 Launch: Commercialization – full operations or production, marketing and selling

-There’s a “gate” between each stage.
+There’s a “gate” between each stage of the NPD process.
 The development team prepares and presents documentation at a “gate review.”
 At these reviews, the project may proceed to the next stage if approved.
 Or, it may be turned back for additional work.
 Alternatively, a project may be delayed or even canceled altogether.
 A gate-review committee will serve as judge, using preset criteria.